Expressing milk before your baby is born

 - Use a few minutes of gentle breast massage before expressing.
 This can be kneading massage, stroking towards the nipple, or whatever feels comfortable for you.
 Nipple stimulation is also helpful.

 - Cup your breast with one hand making a ‘C’ shape with your thumb and the rest of your fingers, about 2-3 cm behind the nipple.
-Push back towards your ribcage.
+Sometimes pressing inwards back towards your chest wall as you compress, may help.

 - Slowly and firmly compress your breast and then release the pressure, building up your rhythm.
 Avoid sliding your fingers over the skin.
 Because colostrum is very concentrated, it is thick, and will come out of your breast drop by drop.
 It does not matter what colour your colostrum is, this will vary.